 If you have deleted a page, and there is no logical page to redirect those links and visitors to, then it should return a 410 “gone” error.
 Here’s a handy guide to forcing a URL to return a 410 using the .htacess file.

 You can use Regex (Regular Expressions) variables to redirect multiple similar URLs in one line of code.
 I depend on references like these when I write Regex to redirect web pages.
+The Redirection plug-in supports Regex as well.

 A Beginner’s Guide